xingbpshen/xingbpshen.github.io/_news/announcement_4.md

 related_posts: false
 ---

-:newspaper: We are presenting our poster "Improving the Robustness and Accuracy of Medical Image Disease Classification with Diffusion Models" in SSMU, Room 301.
+:newspaper: We are presenting our poster "Improving the Robustness and Accuracy of Medical Image Disease Classification with Diffusion Models" in SSMU, Room 301. [<a href=''>poster</a>]